gchq/sleeper/docs/development/test-strategy.md

 The Python code includes unit tests and integration tests with Pytest.

+Our system tests include end to end testing of the system, as well as tests of performance, scaling, throughput.

 We have a manual testing setup that combines system test tools with a deployed instance of Sleeper, documented in the [system tests guide](system-tests.md#manual-testing).